TorbenJakobsen/setup_proxmox_as_hypervisor/README.rst

 https://www.proxmox.com/

-Going forward I will shorten 'Proxmox Virtual Environment' to 'PVE' or sometimes 'pve'.
+Going forward I will shorten 'Proxmox Virtual Environment' to 'PVE' or 'pve'.

 You can find more information and offical documentation here: